panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ---
 title: A Simple Explanation of JavaScript Closures
-description: A closure is a function that captures variables from the place where it is defined (or its lexical scope).
+description: A closure is a function that captures variables from where it is defined (or its lexical scope).
 published: '2019-10-25T04:00Z'
-modified: '2019-10-25T04:00Z'
+modified: '2019-10-30T09:10Z'
 thumbnail: './images/bulb.jpg'
 slug: simple-explanation-of-javascript-closures
 tags: ['javascript', 'closure']